A554551N/RPGNotebook/5LFtB/Characters/Followers/Tirkye.md

 # Notes
 - Impressed by the Warband, Tirkye decided to join the crew during the skirmish outside [[Tripass]] on CT 7
+- Saw action for the first time in a patrol vs bandits on CT 8